sanskrit/learnsanskrit.org/content/guide/compounds/the-dvandva.md

 have a second type called {s-dfn samAhAra-dvandva} ("collection {s dvandva}").
 The {s samAhAra-dvandva} is always in the neuter singular:

-We can better understand the {s samAhAra-dvandva} with some examples:

 {ex

 AhAra-nidrA-bhayam